Talend/vault-sidecar-injector/README.md

             medium: Memory
 ```

-## How to build and deploy Vault Sidecar Injector
+## How to deploy Vault Sidecar Injector

 The provided [chart](deploy/helm) is intended to be deployed in a "system" namespace and only once as it handles all injection requests from any pods deployed in any namespaces. **It *shall not* be deployed in every namespaces**.